byellin/IDD-Fa19-Lab6/README.md

 ## Make the ChatBot your own

-I made a ChatBot that plays the Who Stole the Cookie from the Cookie Jar game, where the computer gives on line and then the user inputs the next line.
+I made a ChatBot that plays the Who Stole the Cookie from the Cookie Jar game, where the computer gives one line and then the user inputs the next line.

 ## Record someone trying out your ChatBot